jaybaws/micrometer-metrics/businessworks5-metrics/README.md

 # BusinessWorks 5.x metrics

-Bridges useful bwengine microagent method (getactivities, getprocesstarterstatus, etc.) output to unique micrometer metrics.
+Bridges useful bwengine microagent method (getactivities, getprocesstarterstatus, etc.) output as OpenTelemetry metrics.

 ## How it works
 This javaagent will run in the bwengine JVM before the BusinessWorks code will run.
 This allows it to secretly enable JMX